linppa/image-manipulation-enhancement/README.md

   * ImageImpl (class): This class implements the Image interface.
 It represents an image.
 * **TRANSFORM PACKAGE**
   * This package includes all the transformation classes, such as `BrightenTransformation`, `GreyscaleRedTransformation`, `GreyscaleGreenTransformation`, `GreyscaleBlueTransformation`, `GreyscaleIntensityTransformation`, `GreyscaleLumaTransformation`, and `GreyscaleValueTransformation`.
-  * It also includes the abstract class `Clamp` that contains the clamp method, which is used by all the transformation classes to clamp the RGB values of the pixels.
+  * It also includes the abstract class `BaseMethods` that contains the `clamp(int value)` method, which is used by all the transformation/filter classes to clamp the RGB values of the pixels. checkImage(

 ### Controller;
 Withing the controller component, there are 4 packages: controller, io, & commands.
 These packages and their respective classes work with the ImageModel class to manipulate the image as the user commands.